 How do you know that you shall have a place in that house not made with hands, eternal in the heavens?
 Because what Christ has done and my soul are one; my soul is one with what he has done; and what he has done is the pledge, that is, the assurance, that I shall be healed.
 But he says, "the third day."
-How beautiful if we take the two together!
-Who can deny that the death and resurrection of Christ are implied in those words, his death in going back the ten degrees, and the third day pointing to Christ's resurrection?
+How beautiful, if we take the two together!
+Who can deny that the death and resurrection of Christ are implied in those words-his death in going back the ten degrees, and the third day pointing to Christ's resurrection?
 The Old Testament saints knew that he would rise the third day; hence it is written, "After two days he will revive us, in the third day he will raise us up."
 "With my dead body they shall rise."
 Now, all these things are to endear the Lord, and may the Lord give us an increasing understanding of them.
 Some people say, I would not overload the brain too much.
 Bless your heart, you can never study the Word of God too much.
 The Bible is like its Author, it is exhaustless.
-I have preached out of it in my time 12,000 sermons, make a largest library if they were all printed; and out of my own cistern, bless the Lord for that, not borrowed.
-I love knowledge in its place but there is not anything will bear a moment's comparison with the word of God.
-Pray to your Father in secret, and when you see good things in the Bible ask God to give them to you; he won't say No; and if he doesn't give you that part you asked for, he will give you something as good or better.
-"Go not to gleam in another field."
-To Ruth, "neither go from hence, but abide here fast by my maidens."
+I have preached out of it in my time twelve thousand sermons,-make a largish library if they were all printed; and all out of my own cistern, bless the Lord for that,-not borrowed.
+I love knowledge in its place, but there is not anything will bear a moment's comparison with the Word of God.
+Pray to thy Father in secret, and when you see good things in the Bible ask God to give them to you; he won't say No; and if he doesn't give you that part you ask for, he will give you something as a salar field." give you something as good, or better.
+"Go not to glean in another field," to Ruth, "neither go from hence, but abide here fast by my maidens.
 We are sure to do well in that field upon which are the eyes and heart of the living God.
-The Bible is a field which the Lord has blessed.
+The Bible is a field which the Lord hath blessed.

-Then, fourth, when the Savior died there was a darkness over the earth from the six hour to the ninth hour, to indicate the presence of our sin; and at the ninth hour, when the Savior bowed his head, the sun reappeared to indicate the end of our sin; finished transgression, made an end of sin.
-I am sorry I have not time or space for the other part namely the consistency of the sun.
+Then, fourth, when the Saviour died there was darkness over the earth on the sixth to the pinth because it and from the sixth to the ninth hour, to indicate the presence of our sin; and at the ninth hour. at the ninth hour, when the Saviour bowed his head, the sun reappeared, to indicate the and of sin. to indicate the end of our sin; finished transgression, made an end of sin.
+I am sorry I have a sin the saviour powed his head, the sun really the I am sorry I have not time nor space for the other part, namely, the constancy of the sun.